Size5.5 inches (14 cm)

 - Eggs and sperm are released into the surrounding water and are fertilized as the parents quickly return back down to the reef bottom.

-- The female sheds all of her eggs during one trip.
+- Females shed all of their eggs during one trip.

-- The male repeats this process with each member of the harem.
+- Males repeat this process with each member of the harem.

 - “Least Concern” on the IUCN Red List.